 Screen difference is never to question.
 Even at first look, we can notice the big difference.
 We use phones for mobility needs.
 To become handy, preference for a smaller screen is a must.
 However, the benefit of larger, giant screens is for those with eyesight problems.
 And for those needing to work with a lot of opened browsers.

 A bigger screen allows for greater visualization of the browser and makes it easier to open other programs.
 Mobile phones and computers vary with the size of the screen and their screen resolution.
-There are handy phones that offer better resolution than some computers.
+It is important to note, though, that mobile phone screens are likely to break more easily than a computer screen, and if this were to happen, getting in touch with a Screen Repair Company at your earliest convenience is a must, as you don’t want your work to be impacted because of a broken screen that can be easily fixed.
+Most phones offer better resolution than some computers.
 It is the brands of each device that will make some changes.

 Mobile phones are handy, and we can use them anywhere and anytime-.
-On the contrary, computers need a space for work.
-Computers basically cannot work without an electrical current to charge the batteries to boost their power.
+On the contrary, computers need a space for work– desktop computers might also need office monster ergonomic desks for concealing cables and peripherals.
+Basically, computers cannot work without an electrical current to charge the batteries to boost their power.
 Mobile phones are not just handy but considered somewhat of a basic need.

 A mobile phone can entertain while, for example, waiting for a bus or in traffic.
 They allow faster communication.
 Computers offer the same purpose, but it will take time to set up.
 In this matter, this characteristic is the reason some prefer to buy smartphones rather than computers.